Tooting & Mitcham United F.C.: History

-In 1932, Tooting FC (founded 1887) and Mitcham Wanderers FC (founded 1912) united to become the modern club representing the two areas.
-Their merger had been mooted for two years previously, but it was only after it became clear that the area could not host two competitive teams that anything happened to advance it.
-Originally playing in white shirts, in 1956 the broad black and white stripes were adopted.
+In 1932, local neighbours Tooting Town FC (founded 1887) and Mitcham Wanderers FC (founded 1912) merged to become Tooting and Mitcham FC, representing the two areas.
+Their merger had been mooted for two years previously, but it was only after it became clear that the area could not host two competitive teams from a commercial point of view, that anything happened to advance it.
+United was added to the club name in 1935.
+Originally playing in white shirts, in 1956 the broad black and white stripes that are still worn today were adopted.

 The club has reached the FA Cup proper on 10 occasions, the last time being the 2009–10 season.
 It has also won the Isthmian League twice, in 1958 and 1960.
-Other honours include the Surrey Senior Cup which the club has won nine times and the London Senior Cup which the club has won six times.
+Other honours include the Surrey Senior Cup which the club has won nine times and the London Senior Cup which the club has won eight times.

 Perhaps the most famous FA Cup run was in 1959, when the club reached the third round; drawn at home to First Division Nottingham Forest, on a frozen pitch they went into a 2-goal lead with goals from Grainger and Murphy before Forest fought back with the aid of a Murphy own goal and a penalty.
 Forest won the replay 3–0 in front of a crowd of 42,362 and went on to win the trophy that year.
 A British Pathe newsreel features this game.

 Alex Stepney, who was born in Mitcham in 1942, joined the club in 1958.
 In 1963 he signed for Millwall and later played for Chelsea, Manchester United and England.
 Dario Gradi, who spent more than twenty four years as manager of Crewe Alexandra, briefly played for the club in the 1960s.

 Tooting enjoyed a more sustained period of FA Cup glory in the 1970s.
 In 1974–75, they reached the first round proper for the first time since 1963–64 and were drawn at home against Crystal Palace, who played just five miles down the road and were in Football League Division 3.
 The game was played at Tooting's Sandy Lane ground on 27 November 1974, a Wednesday afternoon, in front of a packed crowd of, according to The Times, 10,000.
 A Crystal Palace side which included Terry Venables, Peter Taylor and Alan Whittle won 2–1.
 Tooting's goal was scored by Steve Grubb.